Ryngineer-Public/property-pulse-nextjs/README.md

 ### How It Works

-1. **Define Action Functions**: In the properties folder, we define action functions (e.g., createPropertyAction) that handle the logic for creating or updating properties. you can retrieve form data using formData.get('fieldName') to access specific fields from the submitted form.
+1. **Define Action Functions**: In the properties folder, we define action functions (e.g., addProperty) that handle the logic for creating or updating properties. you can retrieve form data using formData.get('fieldName') to access specific fields from the submitted form.
 2. **Use Action in Form**: In the form component, we use the action function to handle the form submission.
 When the form is submitted, it calls the action function with the form data.
 3. **Server-Side Execution**: The action function runs on the server, allowing us to access server-side resources like the database or session information.